shervinemami/colornote_to_joplin/README.md

 ## Zhu Li, Do The Thing!
  * Open a terminal and navigate to the folder where the program and database are stored.
- * Run the app by typing "python colornote_to_joplin.py" or "python3 colornote_to_joplin.py"
+ * While Joplin is running on your PC, run this script by typing "./colornote_to_joplin.py" or "python3 colornote_to_joplin.py"
- * Input API key and port number when prompted.
+ * Paste the API key and port number from Joplin when prompted.
- * This may take a bit, depending on the ammount of notes you have.
+ * This may take a while, depending on the ammount of notes you have.
 Don't freak out.
  * You're done!
 Congrats.

 ## The Troubleshooting
- * If you've deleted both the lattitude and longitude and you're still getting a collation error from sqlite3, go to the "notes" table and set the collation to "none" on all the column variables.
+ * .

+## Thanks for Ratchek for the original importer script!